jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/teleop-psm.rst

        (``MTM/measured_cp``).
 The difference is converted to an axis/angle representation and we check the angle against a given threshold.
     #.
 The user must have their fingers on the MTM gripper.
-There is
+There is no
-       no "presence" sensor so the teleoperation component checks the amount of motion on the last two MTM joints (roll and gripper) and compares this to a predefined set of thresholds (configurable in console.json).
+       "presence" sensor so the teleoperation component checks the amount of motion on the last two MTM joints (roll and gripper) and compares this to a predefined set of thresholds (configurable in system JSON configuration file).
 The operator has to wiggle their fingers a small amount to signal that they're ready.

 * **`ENABLED`**: We're now in follow mode and the MTM motion will be used to control the PSM.
 There are two different steps: